A love letter to maintainable system

 How it actually works.

-DESIGN TIMECOMPILE TIMERUN TIMEAgent + Cori skillClaude Code · Cursor · MCP→ save_workflow→ Runbook on diskmanifest.toml · steps/*.tscori workflows registerCompiler validates typesLocal registry (SQLite)no network requiredcori runTemporal worker (local)Activities:cli · mcp_tool · code · llm · builtinyour agentyour machineyour environment
+DESIGN TIMECOMPILE TIMERUN TIMEAgent + Cori skillClaude Code · Cursor · MCP→ save_workflow→ Workflow on diskmanifest.toml · steps/*.tscori workflows registerCompiler validates typesLocal registry (SQLite)no network requiredcori runTemporal worker (local)Activities:cli · mcp_tool · code · llm · builtinyour agentyour machineyour environment

 Cori bundles Temporal for local development.
 Activities run in your own environment — CLIs you have installed, MCP servers you’ve connected, LLM providers you’ve configured.
 Cori v1 is local-first; there is no cloud worker.